Dog PTSD and Trauma Behaviour

 PTSD occurs in some dogs after significant incidents.
 As an adaptive response, the dog may be apprehensive of a perceived threat, or cues that a treat may occur, perhaps, restless, hesitant, easily startled, nervous, or behaviourally aroused.
 Acute PTSD occurs in some dogs after significant incidents, or it may complex as a result of various factors, or long term and chronic.
 Behaviour modification is very gradual, at the dogs rate.

-However there are also many other, non PTSD, non trauma anxiety issues, in particular contexts, that exist with many dogs to varying levels. which can first be assessed clinically by your veterinarian and then, by a behaviourist.
+However there are also many other, non PTSD, non trauma anxiety issues, in particular contexts, that exist with many dogs to varying levels.
+Veterinary differentials need to be ruled out clinically, by your veterinarian and then behaviour assessed, by a dog behaviourist, before concluding the dog is suffering from PTSD.
 A dog and owner can be helped by Canine Whispers with a tailored dog behaviour modification and training plan.

 References;Huntingford J (2013 ) Post Traumatic Stress in Dogs .
 Available from; https://ivcjournal.com/post-traumatic-stress-disorder-in-dogs/.
 Accessed 6/12/19,Gordon s & Johnson (2019) Military dogs suffering PTDS from combating Iraq and Afghanistan http://subtlebraininjury.com/blog/2011/12/military-dogs-suffering-ptsd-from-combat-in-iraq-afghanistan/.
 Accessed 5/12/19,Overall K (2000)Natural Animal Models of Human Psychiatric conditions; assessment ofmechanisium and validity.
 Progress in neuropharmacology and biological psychiatry Elsevier.
 Available from; https://www.sciencedirect.com/science/article/pii/S0278584600001044.
 Accessed 5/12/19,Anon(2010) PTSD in dogs.
 Veterinary medicine and biochemical sciences.
 Available from; https://vetmed.tamu.edu/news/pet-talk/ptsd-in-dogs/.
 Accessed 5/12/19.
 TCBTS (2021) Identifying Traumatised Dogs and How to Support Them.
 Available from; https://www.tcbts.co.uk.